 NIA files chargesheet in AK rifles theft case at J&K

-New Delhi, June 07: The National Investigation Agency has filed a chargesheet with regard to the theft of 7 AK rifles and one pistol from the official residence of an ex-MLA of the PDP in Jammu and Kashmir.
+New Delhi, June 07: The National Investigation Agency (NIA) has filed a chargesheet with regard to the theft of seven AK rifles and one pistol from the official residence of an ex-MLA of the Peoples Democratic Party (PDP) in Jammu and Kashmir.

 The FIR was initially registered against Adil Bashir Sheikh, who was deployed as an SPO at the residence.